jeffrifwald/es6-fiddle-web/README.md

 ------------
 Read the [Help I've Found a Bug](REPORTBUG.md) article and follow its instructions.

 Want to know what are working on?
 ------------
 Checkout our [vision](VISION.md).

 Contributing
 ------------
 We welcome pull requests from first-timers and seasoned veteran programmers alike.
 Follow the steps above to get setup.

+Please first review the [Code of Conduct](CODE_OF_CONDUCT.md) and the [Contributing guide](CONTRIBUTE.md) to help you get setup.

-Then have a look at some of the [projects issues](https://github.com/esfiddle/esfiddle/labels/up-for-grabs).
-After, please follow [these steps](CONTRIBUTE.md) to contribute.
+Then have a look at some of the [projects issues](https://github.com/esfiddle/esfiddle/issues) Checkout the labels [first-timers-only](https://github.com/esfiddle/esfiddle/labels/first-timers-only), [bite-size](https://github.com/esfiddle/esfiddle/labels/bite-size) (for small issues) and [up-for-grabs](https://github.com/esfiddle/esfiddle/labels/up-for-grabs).